Skip to content

 +256 414 231 454 | +256 772 636 info@trekrwandagorillas.com

 Virunga National Park is one of the few recognized UNESCO World Heritage Sites in Africa.
 Unlike other African safari parks, Virunga is the only national park where 3 Great Apes peacefully live.
-A visit to Virunga National Park on Congo tour is amazingly a lifetime opportunity to explore one of the world’s biodiverse conservancy/protected areas.
+A visit to Virunga National Park on the Congo tour is amazingly a lifetime opportunity to explore one of the world’s biodiverse conservancy/protected areas.

 Virunga National Park

-Geographical Location, size and formation;
+Geographical Location, size, and formation;

-Virunga National Park lies in the Eastern Democratic Republic of the Congo (DRC) within Virunga Conservation Area (VCA).
+Virunga National Park lies in the Eastern Democratic Republic of the Congo (DRC) within the Virunga Conservation Area (VCA).
 Virunga was designated National Park status in 1925 and stands out as one of the oldest Parks on the African continent.
 Originally, Virunga and the present Volcanoes National Park in Rwanda were one block park.
 At the time, the two parks were referred to as Albert National Park.

 Albert National Park happened to be the first Park to be established in Africa and the primary goal for its creation was to offer refuge to mountain gorillas.
 When the D.R.
 Congo and Rwanda attained their independence in the 1960s, they separated.
-Today, the two Parks stand as independent protected areas and most popular for mountain gorilla trekking experiences.
+Today, the two Parks stand as independent protected areas and are most popular for mountain gorilla trekking experiences.

 Virunga National Park is a vast Park with an area coverage of 7800sq.km and is the biggest of all the 4 protected areas where endangered mountain gorillas live.
-The Park lies at the heart of the Albertine rift and is bordered by Rwanda and Uganda.
+The Park lies at the heart of the Albertine Rift and is bordered by Rwanda and Uganda.
 It extends from the Virunga Volcanoes (Massifs) in the South to the Rwenzori Mountains in the North.

 Brief history of the Park.

 In 1969 after D.R.
-Congo attained its independence from the Belgium colonial government in 1960, this Park was renamed as Virunga National Park.
+Congo attained its independence from the Belgium colonial government in 1960, this Park was renamed Virunga National Park.
 After 10 years around 1979, this Park was recognized as UNESCO World Heritage Site.
 This Park has had several periods of conflict a factor that poses a huge challenge in its wildlife conservation.

 Fauna and birdlife in the Virunga National Park